 At Techtide Solutions, we’ve watched “agent” become one of those slippery words that means everything and nothing—until something breaks in production.
-Somewhere between a prompt and a product, teams discover that a clever demo isn’t the same thing as a dependable system, especially when the workflow needs to pause for approvals, recover from failures, stream progress to users, and preserve context across sessions.
+Somewhere between a prompt and a product, teams discover that a clever demo isn’t the same thing as a reliable system, especially when the workflow needs to pause for approvals, recover from failures, stream progress to users, and preserve context across sessions.

 Against that backdrop, the business case has become hard to ignore: McKinsey estimates gen AI could add $2.6 trillion to $4.4 trillion in economic benefits annually when applied across industries, which explains why leadership teams keep asking for “agents” even when engineering teams quietly worry about reliability.
+So our goal in this piece is frank and practical: we want to explain what LangGraph is, where it fits, and why its “graph-first” approach is often the missing engineering layer between a promising LLM prototype and a stable agentic workflow you can trust.

 What is LangGraph: definition, purpose, and where it fits in the LangChain ecosystem